DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 build on for research, teaching, journalism, and analysis. **Commercial use requires prior written permission** from the Democracy and Capitalism Lab.

 Anyone is welcome to use this data.
 We ask that you attribute our work by citing the GCI dataset and the accompanying academic paper.
-Please also link to the Global Capitalism Index website at **[capitalismindex.com](https://capitalismindex.com)**
+Please also link to the Global Capitalism Index website at **[capitalismindex.com](https://capitalismindex.com)**.
-The the [Citation](#citation) section below lists each citation.
+The the [Citation](#citation) section lists all citations.

+Global Capitalism Index dataset:

+> Roberts, Thomas Villalobos, Zachary Esses Johnson, Scott C. Miller, Hannah
+> Knox Tucker, Michael J. Lenox, Sidney M. Milkis, Katharine Shadlock, Meghana
+> Annamaneni, Eliza Bentley, Grace Higgins, Arya Kumar, Sebastian Nabatoff.
+2026.
+> "Global Capitalism Index [Country-Year] Dataset 2025," Democracy and Capitalism
+> Lab, Karsh Institute of Democracy and Institute for Business and Society,
+> Darden School of Business, University of Virginia.

+And the accompanying academic paper:

+> Roberts, Thomas Villalobos, Zachary Esses Johnson, Scott C. Miller, Hannah
+> Knox Tucker, Michael J. Lenox, Sidney M. Milkis, Katharine Shadlock.
+2026.
+"The
+> Global Capitalism Index: A Multidimensional Index for Measuring Market
+> Systems," Democracy and Capitalism Lab, Karsh Institute of Democracy and
+> Institute for Business and Society, Darden School of Business, University of
+> Virginia.

 ## Data Files